openskies-sh/aircraftregistry/documents/registry-testing.md

 The registry, identity and authentication associated with it are a series of complex interconnected technologies and processes that need comprehensive testing at different levels of the stack.
 The aim of this document is to develop use cases and the associated testing criteria for a operational, interoperable registry.
 This is a living document and additiional tests will be added over time.
 All testing code is available in the `tests` folder of the repository.

+## Goals
+The aim of these tests is to generate data and understand some key questions regarding the registry:
+- *Required reliability*: On the internet, the amount of uptime required for service is critical and directly realted to the investment required to run the service.
+E.g. a 99.99% uptime vs a 99.99999% uptime requires different investment and technology strategy.
+In the context of the registry, the goal of these tests is to understand the level of SLA required for the service.
+- *Response Probability*: In the context of the registry, metrics need to be developed as to how fast should the requestor expect a response and additionally the probability of receiving a respone.
+- *Uptime and reliability*: Is the registry system mission crticial or safety critical?
+If the registry system fails what are the implications for the flights.
+- *Push vs Pull*: Should the registry be a pull system or a push i.e. can / should the vehicles "subscribe" to the registry for updates (e.g. via Server Push or WebSockets) or should they request data using normal requests (HTTP pull).

 ## Background
 It is understood that Civil Aviation Agencies (CAAs) will be building and aircraft and drone registries.
 At some point they will have to "bring this registry online".
 This means that automated queries will have to be made to the registry, from outside [interested parties](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-white-paper.md#interested-parties) to read data from it.
 Eventually, we forsee a situation where in addition to reading data from a registry, there will be automated operations to write data in it as well.
 We also foresee a situation where federated calls to the registry will have to be made where multiple registries have to be queried simultaneously.
 At this time (November 2019) the focus of the document is to develop tests and scenarios for reading data from the registry.